uclahs-cds/Ligare/src/web/README.md

 <br />
 <br />

 To create an application with a single API endpoint, run `bl-python-scaffold create -n <name>` where `<name>` is replaced with the desired name of your application.
-By default, the scaffolder will output into a directory matching the name of your application. **Existing files will be overwritten.**
+By default, the scaffolder will output into a directory matching the name of your application. **❗ Existing files will be overwritten.**

+**🚩** Scaffolding modules can only be done during creation of the application.
+If you need database functionality, for example, be sure to include `-m database`!

 ## Run Your Application